Man wearing VR headset and interacting in the virtual reality with hand controllers

 A person wearing a VR device.

-Immersion makes you feel like you're inside the virtual world.
-Presence is even deeper—the feeling that the virtual world is real.
-Let's see how you can design VR experiences that make users feel fully immersed and present.
+Immersion makes you feel like you're inside the virtual world, but presence goes deeper still to help create the feeling that the virtual world is real.

-1. Visual realism: You need detailed visuals to make users feel like they have entered another world.
-High-quality graphics, realistic lighting and believable textures (whether you aim for real-world accuracy or a fantastical look) trick the users' brain to accept the virtual environment as a real place.
+1. Visual realism: High-quality graphics, realistic lighting, and believable textures can trick users’ brains into accepting the virtual environment as being a real place.

-1. Spatial audio: Sound is just as important as what users see.
-Spatial audio changes sounds based on their location in the VR world, just like in real life.
-This adds another layer of realism and helps users understand their surroundings within the virtual space.
+2. Spatial audio: Sound is just as important as what users see, and the trick in VR is to change sounds based on their location in the VR world just like in real life—and add another layer of realism to help users make sense of their surroundings.

-1. Interactivity and agency: Users feel present when they interact with the VR world.
-When the environment reacts to user actions and choices, it feels more meaningful and they become an active participant, not just someone watching.
+3. Interactivity and agency: Users feel present whenever they interact with the VR world, and when the environment reacts to their user actions and choices so they’re active participants.

 Bring Storytelling into Your VR Experience